 Do all suppliers listed on Alibaba respond to RFQs?

-As such, you should use the Alibaba RFQ service as a complementary sourcing strategy, rather than your only method to research suppliers and get quotations.
+My recommendation is that you should use the Alibaba RFQ service as a complementary sourcing strategy, rather than your only method to research suppliers and get quotations.

 What should I look for once I receive the quotation file?